hpiwowar/citation11k/analysis/stats.md

 What might be the cause of a citation boost for papers with publicly available data?
 The most obvious source of is attribution for data reuse, but there may be additional contributions from other sources.
 The literature on the "Open Access Citation Benefit" has articulated several possible sources of OA citation boost, including Selection Bias and Early View.citep(biblio["Craig2007"]).
 We suggest the possible sources for an "Open Data Citation Benefit" include:

-1. *Data Reuse.*  Papers with available data can be used in additional ways than papers without available data, therefore additional citations may accrue due to new reasons for attribution.
+1. *Data Reuse*.
+Papers with available datasets can be used in more ways than papers without data, and therefore may receive additional attributions upon published data reuse.
-1. *Credibility Signalling.*  The credibility of research findings may be higher for research papers with available data.
-It might then be preferentially used for background citations and/or the foundation of additional research.
+1. *Credibility Signalling*.
+The credibility of research findings may be higher for research papers with available data.
+Such papers may be preferentially chosen background citations and/or the foundation of additional research.
-1. *Selection Bias.*  Authors may be more likely to make data available for papers they judge to be their best quality work, because they are most proud or confident in the results.
-ALTERNATIVELY, it is possible that author self-selection bias may have a negative correlation with research impact in the case of Open Data: authors may be less willing to share details for their most important and visible research in order to maintain a competitive edge and avoid the upheaval of error detection.
-1. *Increased Visibility.*  Citing authors may be more likely to encounter a research project with available data.
+1. *Increased Visibility*.
+Citing authors may be more likely to encounter a research project with available data.
 More artifacts associated with a research project gives the project a larger footprint, increasing the likelihood that someone finds an aspect of the research.
-Citations from data to the research paper may also increase the search ranking of the research paper.
+Links from data to the research paper may also increase the search ranking of the research paper.
-1. *Early View.*  When data is made available before a paper is published, it is possible that some citations may accrue earlier than otherwise because the area of research has been disclosed prior to paper publication.
+1. *Early View*.
+When data is made available before a paper is published, some citations may accrue earlier than otherwise because research methods and findings are encountered prior to paper publication.
+1. *Selection Bias*.
+Authors may be more likely to publish data for papers they judge to be their best quality work, because they are most proud or confident in the results.
+ALTERNATIVELY, it is possible that author self-selection bias may have a negative correlation with research quality in the case of Open Data: authors may be less willing to share details for their most important and visible research in order to maintain a competitive edge and avoid the upheaval of error detection.

 The estimated citation boost in the current study is consistent with observed data reuse alone, but the error bounds are large enough that other sources may also have contributed.
 Unforuntaely, given the current dataset, it is difficult to establish which sources might have caused the observed boost.Further work, with additional data, will be needed to understand the relative contributions from each source.
 For example, hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of the findings.
 Analyses within the pubication output of a selection of data-collecting authors may enable measurement of selection bias.
 Observing search behaviour of researchers, and the returned search hit results, may provide evidence of increased visibility due to data availability.
 The contribution of early views to citations would depend on the data availablily timeline within the domain and datatype of study.